Stephen Tomašević of Bosnia: Despotism

 The acquisition of the Smederevo Fortress in 1459 was an important but short-lived success.

 Stephen, accompanied by his uncle Radivoj, duly set out for Serbia but narrowly escaped imprisonment during an Ottoman raid on the Bosnian royal residence of Bobovac.
-He arrived to Smederevo, capital of the Eastern Orthodox despotate, during the Holy Week, and ascended the Serbian throne on 21 March 1459.
+He arrived in Smederevo, capital of the Eastern Orthodox despotate, during the Holy Week, and ascended the Serbian throne on 21 March 1459.
 Michael Szilágyi, regent for the underage King Matthias, arrived at the head of an army to ensure that command over the town's fortress would be assumed by Stephen without any difficulties.

 Stephen's marriage to Helen took place on 1 April 1459, the first Sunday following Easter.
 Following the presumably Catholic ceremony, the bride was known as Maria.
 He assumed the title of despot, despite the fact that the title was neither hereditary nor tied to a specific territory, but a grant from the Byzantine emperor.
 It is possible that his mother-in-law, a member of Byzantium's last imperial family, believed that she had the right to grant the title in the absence of an emperor.
 Within a week of the wedding, Stephen exiled his wife's uncle from Serbia.
 King Thomas boasted to the Duke of Milan that his son had been made despot "with the agreement and will of all the Rascians", but Stephen's regime was not particularly popular; chroniclers writing about his treatment of his wife's uncle cursed him as a schismatic.